Dance Hall Days

 On 2nd July the Institutional Revolutionary Party wins all of the 178 seats being contested in the Mexican elections.

-Whilst on a state visit to Canada the French President Charles de Gaulle calls for a "free Quebec".
+On the same day, while on a state visit to Canada, the French President Charles de Gaulle calls for a "free Quebec".
 The Canadian Prime Minister Lester Pearson denounces de Gaulle's remarks as "unacceptable to the Canadian people and its government".
 As a result de Gaulle cancels his trip to meet Pearson in Ottawa and returns to France.

 On 8th August Indonesia, Malaysia, the Philippines, Singapore and Thailand found the Association of South East Asian Nations (ASEAN) to promote economic growth, social progress and cultural development in the region.